 The tenth game in the mind-crunchingly popular Final Fantasy series.Final Fantasy X was the franchise's first foray on the PlayStation 2, with suitably eye-popping graphics and a story which holds its own in a game franchise loaded with great stories.
 Most notable for being the first fully-voiced Final Fantasy entry (and it shows), and for garnering then-obscure VA James Arnold Taylor some attention.The plot opens in the futuristic city of Zanarkand, where an egotistical sports star named Tidus is preparing for a game of blitzball, a bombastic combination of rugby and water polo.
-No sooner has the game begun than a mysterious Ronin appears, and along with him, a giant sphere of watery doom which engulfs the city and reduces it to neon kindling.In the ensuing chaos, Tidus is sucked into a portal with the aid of the samurai and reawakens in the pre-industrial world of Spira.
+No sooner has the game begun than a mysterious Ronin appears, and along with him, a giant sphere of watery doom which engulfs the city and reduces it to neon kindling.In the ensuing chaos, Tidus is sucked into a portal with the aid of the swordsman and reawakens in the pre-industrial world of Spira.
 According to the locals, his home city of Zanarkand does exist in Spira, but as ruins: it was destroyed one thousand years previously.Tidus soon learns of an invincible aquatic goliath called Sin which terrorizes Spira, bringing destruction without reason and keeping the world locked in the dark ages.
 Only one method exists to defend against this monstrosity: a ritual that allows a "summoner" to temporarily destroy Sin and grant the world a respite from its wrath before its inevitable return.
-Finding himself smitten by a young summoner named Yuna (and hoping to find a way back home), Tidus agrees to become one of her bodyguards and accompany her on her pilgrimage across Spira, a journey that ends in the holy ruins of Zanarkand.Along with Final Fantasy VI and VIII, it's thought to have one of the best plots in the entire game series, if somewhat more linear gameplay than its predecessors and having some questionable voice acting.
+Finding himself smitten by a young summoner named Yuna (and hoping to find a way back home), Tidus agrees to become one of her bodyguards and accompany her on her pilgrimage across Spira, a journey that ends in the holy ruins of Zanarkand.Along with Final Fantasy VI and IX, it's thought to have one of the best plots in the entire game series, if somewhat more linear gameplay than its predecessors and having some questionable voice acting.
 (And is a worthy introduction of the franchise onto the PS2 console.)
 It also departed from the ATB battle systems for a simple turn-based system that showed the queue of upcoming character and enemy turns, giving players as much time as they want to ponder their next action mid-battle.
 It was successful enough to go against form and inspire a true sequel, Final Fantasy X-2, which takes place two years after FFX and stars two of the three main female characters from that game.Notable for having roughly the same plot as an earlier Squaresoft title, Bahamut Lagoon, which was lampshaded with FFX-2's airship, named Celsius — the airship in Bahamut Lagoon is called Fahrenheit.note The airship of FFX is named Fahrenheit, though this is never explicitly stated in either game.Music was composed by Masashi Hamauzu, Nobuo Uematsu, and Junya Nakano, with arrangements from Shiro Hamaguchi and Hirosato Noda.On September 13th, 2011, Square Enix announced an HD Port of the game for the Playstation 3 and Vita.
 The game will be using character models made from scratch instead of simply upscaling the old ones.
-It was later announced that the PS3 version would include the sequel, (The vita versions must be purchased separately) and that both games will be based on their "International" versions.
+It was later announced that the PS3 version would include the sequel, the Vita version will include the first game on cartridge and a download voucher for the second, and that both games will be based on their "International" versions.
 The release date was revealed on 18th November 2013 to be 18th March 2014 in North America and 21st March in Europe.

 This game contains examples of: